akilihub/P2H-UI/README.md

 # P2H-UI

-This is the front end interface for a pdf to html service developed on purescript.
+This is the front end interface for a pdf to html service developed in [purescript](http://www.purescript.org/) using PUX

 See the [Guide](https://alexmingoia.github.io/purescript-pux) for help learning Pux.